openshift/origin/examples/jenkins/pipeline/README.md

 To walk through the example:

-0. If using `oc cluster up`, be sure to grab the [latest oc command](https://github.com/openshift/origin/releases/latest)
+1. Refer to the OKD [getting started guide](https://github.com/openshift/origin#getting-started) for standing up a cluster.

+1. Login as a normal user (any user name is fine)

+        $ oc login

-1. Stand up an openshift cluster from origin master, installing the standard imagestreams to the openshift namespace:
+1. Confirm that the example imagestreams and templates are present in the openshift namespace:

+        $ oc get is -n openshift
-        $ oc cluster up
+        $ oc get templates -n openshift

-    If you do not use oc cluster up, ensure the imagestreams are registered in the openshift namespace, as well as the jenkins template represented by jenkinstemplate.json by running these commands as a cluster admin:
+    If they are not present, you can create them  by running these commands as a cluster admin:

         $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/image-streams/image-streams-centos7.json -n openshift
         $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/jenkins-ephemeral-template.json -n openshift